Resource Links for DTS Grads

 - WorldCat is a key resource for almost any topic.
 It includes information about millions of books (and microforms, and AV productions) on an enormous range of topics in scores of languages.
 It even includes citations to journal articles.
-(However, you should use other databases like ATLA to search for journal articles.)
+(However, you should use other databases like ATLAS to search for journal articles.)
 WorldCat includes materials owned by DTS libraries and by thousands of other libraries around the world.
 The default ranking order for search results shows items DTS owns first, then items other libraries own.
 If DTS owns the item, you can list all the volumes and copies with current status (e.g., available, checked out, whatever).
 Click "Holding Libraries" to see a list of other libraries that own the book, sorted by distance from Dallas.
-DTS owns only a tiny fraction of the works cited in WorldCat, but our InterLibrary Loan (ILL) department can borrow materials for you from libraries all over the United States.
+DTS owns only a tiny fraction of the works cited in WorldCat.
 WorldCat is rapidly adding links to books and articles; it already links to almost all our ebooks and to many of our online journal articles.
+Be warned that most of the ebook and ejournals are available only to current DTS faculty, students, and staff.

 These databases allow you to search by subject for articles, books, etc. They provide the full-text of the items online for you to download or print.

 - Free online bible study tools

 - PubMed/MEDLINE provides very full international coverage of scholarly literature in the fields of medicine, nursing, dentistry, veterinary medicine, and health care systems, 1950s to date.
 This includes full coverage of psychiatry, and some coverage of clinical psychology and practitioner counseling literature.
 Over 15 million articles indexed and abstracted from thousands of journals.
 Citations to many of the journals are linked to the full-text on the publisher's web sites, and many of the federally funded studies are now becoming available free, but in most cases there is a fee or subscription required to display the articles.
 Provided by the National Library of Medicine.